COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 View All Services

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Speech and Language Milestones, Birth to 1 Year
+Home > Be Healthy > Health Library > Speech and Language Milestones, Birth to 1 Year

 Soon after birth, your baby starts to learn expressive language skills.
 Around 6 to 9 months of age, most babies begin to make the link between sound and meaning.
 By 12 months, they may have mastered a few words and usually understand far more.

 Author: Healthwise StaffMedical Review: John Pope MD - PediatricsKathleen Romito MD - Family MedicineLouis Pellegrino MD - Developmental Pediatrics

 Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Louis Pellegrino MD - Developmental Pediatrics

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.